saumya-k-j/organizational-authenticity/PART3_README.md

 degree, is asymmetric (over-claiming is penalized, modesty is not), and scores only where both sides exist.
 A **trajectory** shows whether the gap is widening or closing over 2016–2024.

-**Honest framing, stated up front.** This index does **not** measure words versus behavior.
+This index does **not** measure words versus behavior.
 A proxy statement is not behavior.
 It is a legal document, more accountable and costlier to lie in than a homepage, but still the company describing itself.
-So the index compares two *registers of corporate speech*: **unconstrained self-presentation** (the website, Part 1) versus **accountable self-presentation** (the proxy, Part 2).
-Read everything below in that light.
+So the index compares two
+*registers of corporate speech*: **unconstrained self-presentation** (the website, Part 1) versus **accountable self-presentation** (the proxy, Part 2).

 > **Status: full run, 301 scored company-years across 44 companies; 243 high-evidence
 > (58 flagged `low_evidence`).** A company-year is scored only where both a Part 1 website